The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Results

 Alternative proofs of this result were given by Donnelly, Kurtz and Tavar\'{e}~\cite{DonnellyKurtzTavare1991}, and Arratia and Tavar\'{e}~\cite{ArratiaTavare1992}.
 For the special case $t_1=1$ this functional central limit theorem was obtained earlier by DeLaurentis and Pittel~\cite{DeLaurentisPittel1985}.

-We can now state our first result, Theorem~\ref{thm:functionalclt_number_of_cycles}, which is a functional central limit theorem for $K(n)$ in the coupling of $K(n, t)$ in both parameters $n$ and $t$ that we provide in Section~\ref{sec:coupling}.
+We can now state our first result, Theorem~\ref{thm:functionalclt_number_of_cycles}, which is a functional CLT for $K(n)$ in both the natural coupling and the temporal coupling of $K(n, t)$ in all parameters $n$ and $t$ that we provide in section~\ref{sec:coupling}.
 Theorem~\ref{thm:functionalclt_number_of_cycles} generalises and unifies the asymptotic results on $K(n)$ in the literature that we have cited above.
+It follows directly from our main result, Theorem~\ref{thm:main_result}.

 \begin{theorem}[Functional CLT for the number of cycles] As $n\to\infty$ we have weak convergence of processes